andriykuba/debitoor-contact-importer/README.md

 #### POST

 Upload CSV file, clean the contacts collection, create new contacts on the base of CSV.
 Successfully if response code is 200.
-It also returns JSON object with property "complete".
+It also returns JSON object with property `complete`.
 The property always will be true as error will be thrown otherwise.
 This type of response is general for a POST or a PUT requests in this API.

 CSV file example: